Briefing

 The Visual Paradigm

 If you've ever used a flowchart tool, the Langflow interface will feel familiar.
 Each piece of work, an LLM call, a tool, a bit of conditional logic, a data transform, is a node on the canvas.
 You connect nodes with edges.
-Building an agent is dragging the pieces you need onto the canvas and joining them in the right order (Langflow Documentation).
+Building an agent is dragging the pieces you need onto the canvas and joining them in the right order (Langflow Documentation (opens in a new tab)).

 The point of this is reach.
 People who'd never write Python, product managers, business analysts, designers, can put together a working agent prototype without waiting on the engineering queue.
 When a prototype earns its keep, a developer steps in to refine it and get it ready for real use.